alexharkess/tosr/README.md

 An R interface to the Tree of Sex database <br />

-tosr is a toolkit to extract information from the [Tree of Sex database](www.treeofsex.org), a large aggregation of sexual character data across plants, vertebrate, and invertebrates.
+tosr is a toolkit to extract and phylogenetically display information from the [Tree of Sex database](www.treeofsex.org), a large aggregation of sexual character data across plants, vertebrates, and invertebrates.

 ## installation ##